DFTinc/onyx-node-rest/README.md

 ```
 vagrant up

-# get a cup of coffee..
+# get a cup of coffee...

 vagrant ssh